coder012012/TRAVEL_LOG/README.md

-A full-stack app to log the places you travelled and shows it on the map.
+A full-stack app to log the places you travelled and shows it on the map like interface by dropping pins.

 # log Entry